infinum/android-halley/README.md

 ```

 > [!TIP]
-> Halley offers a `Call.Factory` extension function to create a `Call.Factory` instance which that executes the callback in a new thread.
+> Halley offers a `Call.Factory.asyncCallFactory` extension function to create a `Call.Factory` instance which that executes the callback in a new thread.
 >
 > By default, OkHttp executes the callback code on the dispatcher thread, meaning that enqueuing another set of calls in the callback can
 > exhaust the dispatcher (default maximum is 5).
-To free the dispatcher thread as soon as possible, use this factory to switch the callback
+To free the dispatcher thread as soon as possible, use this factory to *switch the callback
-> execution into another thread from a non-fixed-sized thread pool.
+> execution into another thread from a non-fixed-sized thread pool*.
 By doing so, that thread (instead of the dispatcher thread) is blocked
 > while waiting for relationship calls to complete.
 >
-> Example of creating such `Call.Factory` instance:
+> _Example of creating such `Call.Factory` instance:_
 > ```kotlin
 > val callFactory = OkHttpClient.Builder().build().asyncCallFactory()
 > ```